daniells/HyperGIS/README.md

 --------------------------------------------------------------------------------------------------------------
 Escaping a string for hardcoding messages into Javascript is irritating.
 There's always a character you forgot, and debugging a large text block becomes so fraught with annoyances you start making UI design chocies around the problem, where some dynamically-loaded exposition really would have been appropriate.

-With this escape converter you can just type or paste your message into the <textarea> and click \[Text To String\].
+With this escape converter you can just type or paste your message into the <textarea> and click **Text To String**

 In Progress
 ===========